 Atos’ QLM, as well — arguably the world’s most powerful quantum simulator — proves how far the company has come.

 Another French company, Axa provides global insurance, investment management, and other financial services.
 Back in 2015, AXA Research Fund awarded to ICFO-The Institute of Photonic Sciences EUR 1.7 million to launch its Chair on Quantum Cryptography, bringing AXA’s support to science in Spain to approximately EUR 10 million

 ICFO-The Institute of Photonic Sciences’ aim is to conduct research on developing and implementing encryption systems based on quantum devices.
 The ultimate goal is to attain one-hundred percent secure data communications

-5. Bank of Singapore
+5. Singapore Central Bank